 Non-Exercise Activity Thermogenesis Definition

-The term thermogenesis means nothing more than the body’s ability to convert energy into heat.
+Thermogenesis means the body’s ability to convert energy into heat.
 Nevertheless, various metabolic processes can induce this conversion.

 What does this mean in the context of our daily caloric balance?